gfranko/Backbone.validateAll/README.markdown

 ##Who Should Use This

-Anyone who wants the ability to not validate all Model properties when attributes are set on a Model.
-An obvious use case for this is HTML forms.
+Anyone who wants the ability to not validate all Model properties when one or more Model attributes are set on a Model.
+An obvious use case for this is form validation.

 ##Dependencies
 [Backbone](http://www.backbonejs.org)